 Should we seek the shade all day or just during the midday sun.
-Here is what I have come to believe.
-For thousands of years humans spent lots of time in sunshine, some with minimal clothing.
-Our skin pigmentation evolved as we migrated out of Africa, getting more transparent, perhaps, to ensure that we receive more of the benefit from the weaker suns rays in the higher latitudes.
-Maybe this is because it is very important for our health.
+Here is what I have found.
+For thousands of years humans spent lots of time in sunshine, often with minimal skin protection.
+Our skin pigmentation evolved as we migrated out of Africa, getting more transparent, perhaps, to ensure that we receive more of the benefit from the weaker sun rays in the higher latitudes.
+Maybe this is because the sun is very important for our health.

 A few decades ago we regularly treated some ailments with sun exposure.
 TB treatment is the most obvious example.
 It is fascinating that some diseases such as MS correlate with latitude.
 The further you are from the equator, the higher the risk of Celiac disease, Type 1 diabetes, rheumatoid arthritis, Crohn's disease, lupus, psoriasis and MS. This is from the American MS website: https://mymsaa.org/ms-information/overview/who-gets-ms/